 Many dancers from different areas have contributed to this genre of dance.
 We’re including those pioneers by region.
-Not really in any order, and this is the best we can do for now, so we’ll keep adding/editing as we learn more.
+This is not in a particular chronological order, and this is the best we can do for now, so we’ll keep adding/editing as we learn more.

 We compiled a bunch of clips below so you can just see for yourself.
 The different pioneers of these styles.